mtlynch/mtlynch.io/_posts/2018-08-11-resurrecting-3.md

 ...
 ```

+Darn, failing again.
+This one looked a bit more subtle because there were only a few lines that had different output.

-So I again repeated it to just one of the troublesome lines:
+I repeated my debugging strategy of reducing the input file to just one of the troublesome CSV rows:

 ```bash
 $ cat /tmp/debug.csv